fiftysevendegreesofrad/sdna_plus/docs/sphinx/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Spatial Design Network Analysis (sDNA) Manual
+Spatial Design Network Analysis (sDNA/sDNA+) Manual
 =============================================

 This is the manual for sDNA_, the spatial network analysis toolbox for GIS and Python.